bejibay/Landing-Page/README.md

 # Landing Page For Frontend
-## Technogies used
+## Technogies
 ...
 JavaScript, HTML and CSS

-### Landing Page Design
+### Objectives
 ```
-A simple design to illustrate
-how to design an information
+To Illustrate how to build a frontend
-landing page for an organisation.
+application with JavaScript, HTML and CSS